As an Amazon Associate, we earn from qualifying purchases. Affiliate links do not affect our ratings. Learn more.

 What to know about baby powder

 Baby powder is applied directly to delicate skin, often in sensitive areas and sometimes multiple times a day.
-Because babies have thinner skin and developing bodies, what goes into a powder matters more than you might expect.
+Because babies have thinner skin and developing bodies, every ingredient in a powder is worth scrutinizing.

 • Welpr looks at the base ingredient (talc vs. cornstarch or arrowroot), fragrance, preservatives, and any additives like synthetic dyes or questionable fillers.